dutinfo-projets4/documentation/source/index.html.md

 Parameter | Required | Description
 --------- | -------- | -----------
-username  | true     | Update the user's username email     | true     | Update the user's email password  | false    | New user password, probably the SHA512 of the one the users want to have
+username  | false    | Update the user's username email     | false | Update the user's email password  | false    | New user password, probably the SHA512 of the one the users want to have

 ## Delete account